 Not nice, but for a film that literally spells out its meanness in the title, nice was always beside the point.
 Parents know children emulate what they see in movies, and while no one likely wants their sweet daughter turning into Regina George, what's wrong with wearing pink on Wednesday?

-Hopefully, Lohan (as she tries to make both a personal and career comeback) is celebrating the anniversary with a Kalteen bar, because she owes a lot to this film.
-But if she doesn’t, there’s always Oct.
-3.
+Hopefully, Lohan (as she tries to make both a personal and career comeback) is celebrating the anniversary with a Kalteen bar, because she owes a lot to this movie.

-In tribute to a very fetch decade, here are 10 grool things you may not know about the film:
+In tribute, here are 10 grool things you may not know about "Mean Girls."
+(Also grool: It's available for streaming on HBO Now.)

 2. Tina Fey credits pal Amy Poehler for the Kevin Gnapoor rap.
 Fey wrote the adapted screenplay, but "Amy is more of the rap person," Waters told Vulture.